Vaccinations in migrants and refugees: a challenge for European health systems. A systematic review of current scientific evidence

 Studies have shown that countries of origin of migrants and refugees have decreased immunization rates.
 A qualitative systematic review was performed to assess frequency of vaccine preventable diseases, as well as vaccine coverage, among migrants and refugees in Europe.
 Fifty-eight papers were obtained from Medline and Cochrane databases.
 The analyzed diseases included hepatitis B measles, rubella, mumps, tetanus, poliomyelitis, pertussis, diphtheria, meningitis, and varicella.
 While there was inadequate data for several of the analyzed diseases, several studies concluded that migrants and refugees have lower immunization rates.
 Reasons for lower immunization rates include to low vaccine coverage in the country of origin, constant migration preventing multiple doses, lack of patient registration, and lack of coordination of public health authorities.
 The authors recommend increased follow-up of vaccination status upon entry to Europe.

-Adults, Both sexes, Child health, Children, Conflict, Displaced population, Extreme violence/Accidents, Gastrointestinal/Abdominal conditions, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Maternal and perinatal health, Population displacement, Respiratory conditions, Sexual and reproductive health, Skin infections, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Conflict, Displaced population, Extreme violence/Accidents, Gastrointestinal/Abdominal conditions, Health, HIV and sexually transmitted infections, Infections and infectious diseases (all), Maternal and perinatal health, Population displacement, Respiratory conditions, Sexual and reproductive health, Skin infections, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens